webhook/webhook-generate/README.md

   * `slice(offset, limit)` - Slices the array/object returning a set of data from offset up to limit items
   * `sort(property)` - Sorts an array by the given property
   * `reverse` - Reverses an array or object of keys
+  * `imageSize(width, height)` - Takes an image url, returns url of image with resize information on it

 Examples